victorvikram/BeliefNetworkEvo/sci/Ideas.md

+Questions
+- If we were to cluster beliefs into political ideologies, does it *really* make sense to invoke a split between physical/circumstantial attributes and beliefs?
+For example, is (should) being black, rich, addicted to drugs, lonely, or popular, part of your ideology?
+I want to sort out our concepts before we dive into analysis on ideologies.

 Try different conditionings
 - condition on "supports big gob" and "supports small gov"
 - condition on race, class, gender, age
 - condition on internet usage
 - condition on beliefs that change a lot over time
 - generally, could condition on variables that are fairly polarised, so as to ensure sample size isn't crushed

 Diffusion map approach for understanding the manifold in the high dimensional belief space
 - see https://www.kaggle.com/code/rahulrajpl/diffusion-map-for-manifold-learning